HMS H34

-HMS H34 was a British H class submarine built by Cammell Laird, Birkenhead.
+HMS H34 was a British H-class submarine built by Cammell Laird, Birkenhead.
 The vessel was laid down on 20 November 1917 and was commissioned on 10 September 1919.
 She had a complement of twenty-two crew members.

-HMS H34 was one of the seven H class submarines to survive until the end of World War II.
-During Warship Week 1942 H34 was adopted by West Dean RDC (Gloucestershire).
+H34 was one of the seven H-class submarines to survive until the end of World War II.
+During Warship Week 1942 H34 was adopted by West Dean RD Council, in the Forest of Dean.
 She was sold for scrapping in Troon in July 1945.

 Design

 Like all post-H20 British H-class submarines, H34 had a displacement of 423 LT at the surface and 510 LT while submerged.
 It had a total length of 171 ft, a beam of 15 ft 4 in, and a draught of 12 m.
 It contained a diesel engines providing a total power of 480 hp and two electric motors each providing 320 hp power.
 The use of its electric motors made the submarine travel at 11 kn.
 It would normally carry 16.4 LT of fuel and had a maximum capacity of 18 LT.

 The submarine had a maximum surface speed of 13 kn and a submerged speed of 10.5 kn.
 Post-H20 British H-class submarines had ranges of 2985 nmi at speeds of 7.5 kn when surfaced.
 H34 was fitted with an anti-aircraft gun and four 21 in torpedo tubes.
-Its torpedo tubes were fitted to the bows and the submarine was loaded with eight 21 in torpedoes.
+Its torpedo tubes were fitted to the bow and the submarine was loaded with eight 21 in torpedoes.
 She was a Holland 602 type submarine but was designed to meet Royal Navy specifications.
 The complement was twenty-two crew members.